Role management

 image

-On the role management page, configure the functional permissions for the role as shown in the following figure.
+On the Role Management page, configure the function permissions for the role.

 image